epinio/docs/src/howtos/install_epinio_on_rancher.md

 ## Access the Epinio menu

-Click on the "burger" menu icon at the top left and then the Epinio icon under **GLOBAL APPS**.
+Click on the "burger" menu icon (☰) at the top left and then the Epinio icon under **GLOBAL APPS**.

 You should see your fresh Epinio instance there.

-__Attention__.
-If you use an untrusted certificate, you have to click on the URL, accept the security exception and use the refresh button shown below the page title, i.e. __Epinio instances__.</br>
+> ATTENTION: If you use an untrusted certificate, you have to click on the URL, accept the security exception and use the refresh button shown below the page title, i.e. __Epinio instances__.
 Now the state should be available and you can access the instance by clicking on its name.

 Once you are in your Epinio instance, you can either deploy or delete things like applications, namespaces or configurations.